waleedcodes/waleedcodes/README.md

 . 👀 I’m interested in learning new techniologies.

-.🌱 I’m currently learning React Js.
+.🌱 I’m currently learning Next Js.

 . 📫 How to reach me.
 Just email me at waleedishfaq1515@gmail.com